 Rick also has experience representing clients in antitrust investigations and litigation, including a U.S. Department of Justice (DOJ) grand jury investigation and a multi-district class action litigation.

-Prior to joining Mayer Brown in 2011, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees against constitutional and other civil rights claims in state and federal court.
+Prior to joining Mayer Brown, Rick was an attorney for the City of Chicago’s Department of Law, where he defended the City and its employees against constitutional and other civil rights claims in state and federal court.

 - In re: Diisocyanates Antitrust Litigation, MDL No. 2862 (W.D.
 Pa.) (pending).
 Representing multinational corporation and North American subsidiary in multidistrict litigation alleging conspiracy and antitrust violations against global manufacturers of polyurethane chemicals.

 - Griffin v.
 AT&T Umbrella Benefit Plan No. 3, 2020 WL 1185286 (E.D.
 Wi.
 Mar.
 12, 2020).
 Granting motion for summary judgment in an ERISA benefits lawsuit alleging that the AT&T health plan improperly denied the plaintiff’s claims for short-term and long-term disability benefits.

 - Bafford v.
 Northrop Grumman Corporation, et al., 2020 WL 70834 (C.D.
 Cal., January 7, 2020).
 Granting motion to dismiss in a putative nationwide class action lawsuit alleging that Northrop Grumman Corporation and its benefit plan committee breached their fiduciary duties under ERISA to pension plan participants.